rclone/rclone/docs/content/overview.md

 ### ModTime ###

-Allmost all cloud storage systems support storing modification times on objects, at least some kind of timestamp that are set on upload.
-If it does then this enables using them as part of the sync.
-If not, only the size will be checked by default, though the file hash can be checked with the `--checksum` flag.
+Allmost all cloud storage systems store some sort of timestamp on objects, but several of them not something that is appropriate to use for syncing.
+E.g. some backends will only write a timestamp that represent the time of the upload.
+To be relevant for syncing it should be able to store the modification time of the source object.
+If this is not the case, rclone will only check the file size by default, though can be configured to check the file hash (with the `--checksum` flag).
+Ideally it should also be possible to change the timestamp of an existing file without having to re-upload it.

+Storage systems with a `-` in the ModTime column, means the modification read on objects is not the modification time of the file when uploaded.
+It is most likely the time the file was uploaded, or possibly something else (like the time the picture was taken in Google Photos).

-Storage systems with an `R`, for read-only, in the ModTime colum, means the it keeps modification times on objects, and updates them when uploading objects, but it does not support changing only the modification time (`SetModTime` operation) without re-uploading, possibly also deleting existing first.
+Storage systems with a `R` (for read-only) in the ModTime column, means the it keeps modification times on objects, and updates them when uploading objects, but it does not support changing only the modification time (`SetModTime` operation) without re-uploading, possibly not even without deleting existing first.
 Some operations in rclone, such as `copy` and `sync` commands, will automatically check for `SetModTime` support and re-upload if necessary to keep the modification times in sync.
 Other commands will not work without `SetModTime` support, e.g. `touch` command on an existing file will fail, and changes to modification time only on a files in a `mount` will be silently ignored.

-Storage systems with `R/W`, for read/write, in the ModTime column, means they do support modtime-only operations.
-An `-` means it does not provide any usable modification time at all.
+Storage systems with `R/W` (for read/write) in the ModTime column, means they do also support modtime-only operations.

 ### Case Insensitive ###